awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-best-practices.md

 **Backup and recovery**
 + Regularly back up your EBS volumes using [Amazon EBS snapshots](EBSSnapshots.md), and create an [Amazon Machine Image \(AMI\)](AMIs.md) from your instance to save the configuration as a template for launching future instances\.
 + Deploy critical components of your application across multiple Availability Zones, and replicate your data appropriately\.
 + Design your applications to handle dynamic IP addressing when your instance restarts\.
-For more information, see [Amazon EC2 Instance IP Addressing](using-instance-addressing.md)\.
+For more information, see [Amazon EC2 instance IP addressing](using-instance-addressing.md)\.
 + Monitor and respond to events\.
 For more information, see [Monitoring Amazon EC2](monitoring_ec2.md)\.
 + Ensure that you are prepared to handle failover\.
 For a basic solution, you can manually attach a network interface or Elastic IP address to a replacement instance\.
-For more information, see [Elastic Network Interfaces](using-eni.md)\.
+For more information, see [Elastic network interfaces](using-eni.md)\.
 For an automated solution, you can use Amazon EC2 Auto Scaling\.
 For more information, see the [Amazon EC2 Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/latest/userguide/)\.
 + Regularly test the process of recovering your instances and Amazon EBS volumes if they fail\.